 ---|---|

-Identification and Partnership Information | These are two separate sections that require your personal information, including business name and number, SIN, address, your name, CRA business number (GST/HST) and more.
+Identification and Partnership Information | These are two separate sections that require your personal information, including business name and number, social insurance number, address, your name, CRA business number (GST/HST), and more.
 You can leave some parts blank if you don't have a registered business.
 The partnership information tab only appears if you indicate the business is a partnership, rather than a sole proprietorship. |

 Income and Expenses | Use this section to report your income and expenses.
 You are required to keep records for your income and expenses, but you might not have these if you didn’t realize you were running a business.
 If you don’t have good records, you should be conservative in your estimates for income and only claim expenses that you can back up with receipts (credit card statements aren’t enough). |

 Capital Cost Allowance (CCA) | Use this section to report your capital expenses.
-Capital expenses are expenditures for things that have a lasting benefit (like office furniture, a computer, or camera).
+Capital expenses are expenditures for things that have a lasting benefit (like office furniture, a computer, or a camera).
 If you have a personal motor vehicle, don’t include it on the CCA tab; use the Motor Vehicle Expenses (your own vehicle) tab to claim both motor vehicle expenses and CCA for your vehicle. |

 Business use-of-home expenses | If you work from home, you can use this section to claim expenses related to your home.
 You can deduct use-of-home expenses if your home is your principal place of business or if you use the space to earn your business income and you use it on a regular and ongoing basis to meet your clients, customers, or patients. |

-Motor vehicle expenses: | Use this tab to claim the cost of your car if you use it for your business.
-If you didn’t keep a detailed log book and receipts you might not want to claim this amount.
+Motor vehicle expenses | Use this tab to claim the cost of your car if you use it for your business.
+If you didn’t keep a detailed logbook and receipts, you might not want to claim this amount.
 The CRA is known to often request records for motor vehicle claims.
 Here’s more information from the CRA on how to complete this section. |

 Other | Use this section to provide further information about your self-employment businesses.
-You can add your tax shelter number where applicable, T1139 information, liabilities, capital contributions and different balance sheet details.
+You can add your tax shelter number where applicable, T1139 information, liabilities, capital contributions, and different balance sheet details.
 You can also add website information if you have a site that earns you income. |

 You can find a more detailed list of deductible expenses on the CRA website here.